rnelsonchem/gcmstools/docs/calibration.rst

     In : cal = Calibrate() # Opens 'data.h5' by default

+    # Equivalent to above, but using a different file name
-    In : # Or: cal = Calibrate('other.h5') if you have a different name
+    In : cal = Calibrate('other.h5')

 Closing the HDF File
 ++++++++++++++++++++

 In general, you will want to close the calibration file when you're done.
-This is not necessary, but it does ensure that the file gets properly recompressed, which saves some disk space.
+This is not necessary, but it does ensure that the file gets properly compressed, which saves some disk space.
+If you don't do this, though, it won't hurt anything.

 .. code::